theflowong/portfolio-website/README.md

 # flowong.com
-The source code of my art portfolio website http://flowong.com.
+The source code of my former art portfolio website http://flowong.com.
+(I've since switched to a website on Squarespace, as I wanted to focus more on the content of my website rather than constantly iterating on its development.)

 Uses HTML, CSS, SASS, PHP, Javascript.